Is It Legal to Sleep in a Van in the UK?

 Whether your behaviour counts as “camping”

-Sleeping usually means:
+Sleeping in a campervan usually means:

 -